samiamlabs/minireach_docs/source/demo.rst

    :align: center
    :figclass: align-centered

-In this demo we will use the `Handle Pallet` rapp, so dobleclick on that to start it.
+In this demo we will use the `Handle Pallet` rapp, so dubbleclick on that to start it.

 .. figure:: _static/remocon_handle_pallet.png
    :width: 100%